What is a Mesh?¶

 In all spatially referenced datasets, there lies an underlying mesh structure – the connectivity or geometry between nodes to define cells.
 Whether those cells are 2D or 3D is not always of importance and we’ve worked hard to make PyVista work for datasets of either or mixed geometries so that you as a user do not have to get bogged down in the nuances.

-Nodes are the vertices of the mesh – the XYZ coordinates of the underlying structure.
-All PyVista datasets (meshes!) have nodes and sometimes, you can have a mesh that only has nodes - like a point cloud.
+Points are the vertices of the mesh – the Cartesian coordinates of the underlying structure.
+All PyVista datasets (meshes!) have points and sometimes, you can have a mesh that only has points – like a point cloud.

 For example, you can create a point cloud mesh using the

 Let’s start with a point cloud – this is a mesh type that only has vertices.
-You can create one by defining a 2D array XYZ coordinates like so:
+You can create one by defining a 2D array of Cartesian coordinates like so:

-But it’s import to note that most meshes have some sort of connectivity between nodes such as this gridded mesh:
+But it’s important to note that most meshes have some sort of connectivity between points such as this gridded mesh:

 Or this triangulated surface: